one-bash/one.bash/README.md

 - For question and suggestion, open a [discussion][].
 - For anything not mentioned above, open a [discussion][].

 Do not post duplicated and useless contents like `+1`, `LOL`.
-React to comments with emoji instead of.
+[React to comments with emoji][emoji-reaction] instead of.

-你可以使用中文反馈意见。但希望你尽可能使用英文，不要中英文混杂，而是完全的英文语句。
-因为我们处于国际社区，英文更通用，方便外国人阅读理解你的意见。
-(Please communicate in English as much as possible)
+Please communicate in English as much as possible.

 Please read [./docs/CONTRIBUTING.md](./docs/CONTRIBUTING.md) before make a Pull Request.